-The Urban Renewal Agency extended a loan agreement to Thai Fresh for a maximum amount of \$27,967.
-The first \$13,757 was disbursed during the fiscal year, with the remaining amount of \$14,210 available if allowable once the project is complete.
+The Urban Renewal Agency extended a loan agreement to Thai Fresh for a maximum amount of \$27,515.
+The final \$13,757 was disbursed during the fiscal year.
 The loan accrues interest at 5% compound annually.
 Payments for the first twelve months are interest only and starting with the 13th month included principal and interest based on a 15 year term.
 At the mid-point of the loan, (7.5 years), the remaining balance is eligible to be forgiven provided the criteria for loan forgiveness are met.
 The criteria for loan forgiveness includes: the company must remain in business at the time of forgiveness with a minimum of 3.0 full time equivalent employees who are employed for at least 24 months prior to the forgiveness, along with a positive cash flow for the 12 months prior to the forgiveness as demonstrated on the company income taxes, and all payments and late fees are paid and current.

-The Urban Renewal Agency extended a loan agreement to Bebe Cakes for a maximum amount of \$20,500, which was fully disbursed during the fiscal year.
+The Urban Renewal Agency extended a loan agreement to Bebe Cakes for a maximum amount of \$20,500, which was fully disbursed.
 The loan accrues interest at 5% compound annually.
 Payments for the first twelve months are interest only and starting with the 13th month included principal and interest based on a 10 year term.
-At the mid-point of the loan, (5 years), the remaining balance is eligible to be forgiven provided the criteria for loan forgiveness are met.
+At the midpoint of the loan, (5 years), the remaining balance is eligible to be forgiven provided the criteria for loan forgiveness are met.
 The criteria for loan forgiveness includes: the company must remain in business at the time of forgiveness with a minimum of 3.0 full time equivalent employees who are employed for at least 24 months prior to the forgiveness, along with a positive cash flow for the 12 months prior to the forgiveness as demonstrated on the company income taxes, and all payments and late fees are paid and current.